 House fires can happen in a flash.
-According to the National Fire Protection Association, an estimated 374,000 U.S. homes catch fire annually—which is roughly $8 million in damages.
+According to the National Fire Protection Association, an estimated 354,400 U.S. homes catch fire annually—which is roughly $6.9 million in damages.

 Fortunately, understanding how house fires start and any common fire hazards can help you reduce your risk for fire-related incidents (and keep your family safe!).

 When cooking (especially with a gas stove), you have to be cautious.
 U.S. fire departments responded to an estimated average of 172,100 house fires started by cooking each year between 2012-2016.
-To avoid any mishaps, it’s best to always stay in the kitchen when you are frying or broiling food and to turn off the stove top before you leave the room.
+To avoid any mishaps, it’s best to always stay in the kitchen when you are frying or broiling food and to turn off the stovetop before you leave the room.

-Smoking indoors is one the most common causes of house fires in the U.S. To reduce your risk of a house fire, always smoke outside and extinguish your cigarettes in an ashtray.
-Never toss a burning cigarette butt into a trash can—it might not be fully put out and can reignite near something flammable.
+Smoking indoors is one of the most common causes of house fires in the U.S. To reduce your risk of a house fire, always smoke outside and extinguish your cigarettes in an ashtray.
+Never toss a burning cigarette butt into a trash can—it might not be fully put out and it can reignite near something flammable.

-Blow out candles before you leave a room—and always before you leave the house.
+Blow out candles before you leave a room and always before you leave the house.
 Never place candles near curtains or any other flammable objects.
 If you have small children or pets, consider LED-candles or fragrance plug-ins instead of wick-burning candles.

 When disaster strikes, we’re here to help.
-970 Services provides quality restoration and roofing services to resolve damage caused by hail, wind, water, fire, mold, smoke and soot.
+970 Services provides quality restoration and roofing services to resolve damage caused by hail, wind, water, fire, mold, smoke, and soot.
 Located in Loveland, Colorado, we aim to help locals return their fire-damaged homes to normal and minimize the stress felt by each person affected.